MarcelBendr/static_ot-cli-ftd/README.md

 After a while, you should see the device as network leader, when calling "state"

-3) On the second Thunderboard Sense 2, type the following commands in the console:
+**3) On the second Thunderboard Sense 2, type the following commands in the console:**
 ```
 dataset commit active
 routerselectionjitter 1